Greyfriars, Leicester: Archaeological excavations

 The 12th century (c.
-1230) floor of the choir (including excavated floor tiles) of Greyfriars, which was excavated in 2012-13 within Trench 1 (left).
+1230; terminus ante quem) floor of the choir (including excavated floor tiles) of Greyfriars, which was excavated in 2012–13 within Trench 1 (left).
 Rubble from the base of the tower of Greyfriars, which almost destroyed the skeleton of Richard III; located directly to the west of Richard's 1485 grave (right).
 Both photographed in 2023.

 As well as discovering the remains of Richard III, the Archaeological dig of August 2012 tentatively identified various elements of the medieval friary.
 This included the north and south walls of the Friary Church chancel, a cloister area, a chapter house with stone benches, and some tentative clues as to the building materials, stone choir pews, floor tiles and a window moulding.
 Three further graves, including a stone coffin, were also identified, but left undisturbed.
 In July 2013 the University of Leicester Archaeological Service headed up a month-long dig, with a wider remit to investigate further the archaeology of the Greyfriars.
 The aim was to provide as much information as possible for the visitor centre.
 The modern wall dividing the social services car park and school playground was demolished, allowing a wide area excavation, contrasting with the narrow trenches of 2012.
 In-situ floor tiles were found, along with other pottery, and small finds.
 A mystery buttressed building to the south of the Chancel was also found, which may pre-date the Church.
 The three grave sites, all within the Chancel, were also investigated, including a massive stone coffin in front of the high altar, which was found to have an intact lead coffin inside.
 Initial investigations suggest the occupant was a woman, and therefore probably a wealthy benefactor.